Melarok/KlippMoonFluidd/README.md

     - comment the "labels" and "networks" section of "fluidd"
     - comment the "networks" section at the end of the file

+### Customize your printer.cfg and moonraker.conf
+- The supplied .example files are tailored to my printer / setup
+- If you want to use my gcode-macros.cfg, test them carefully on your printer before using them

 ### Build the container and run it
 docker compose build

 docker compose up -d